-Effective 7/1/17, rates for the following services or components of a service are developed consistent with the participant-directed methodologies described above: Homemaker/Chore, Supports Broker, Companion, Supported Employment, In-Home and Community Support & Unlicensed Respite.
-If the participant chooses to self-direct some or all of these services, he or she will utilize the current VF/EA or AWC wage range communication issue by ODP.
+Rates for the following services or components of a service are developed consistent with the participant-directed methodologies described above: Homemaker/Chore, Supports Broker, Companion, Supported Employment, In-Home and Community Support, and Unlicensed Respite.
+If the participant chooses to self-direct some or all of these services, the participant will utilize the current VF/EA or AWC wage range communication issue by ODP.
 If the participant chooses not to self-direct any of these services, the MA Fee Schedule rate will be utilized.

-The VF/EA and AWC wage ranges are issued by ODP prior to July 1 each year in a standard ODP communication.
-In addition, the AWC MA fee schedule rates are communicated prior to July 1 each year through a public notice published in the PA Bulletin.
+The VF/EA and AWC wage ranges are issued by ODP prior to any changes in wage ranges in a standard ODP communication.
+In addition, changes to the AWC MA fee schedule rates are communicated prior to implementation through a public notice published in the PA Bulletin.
 Wage ranges and fee schedule rates are implemented prospectively.